ahmadiehsan/personal_docs/docs/software/languages/c_sharp_and_dot_net/basic_concepts/data_types.md

 ![](data_types/image15.jpg)

 - Is good when the type name is long
-- Is good when we don’t know the output type (For example the LINQ query result)
+- Is good when we don't know the output type (For example the LINQ query result)

 ![](data_types/image12.jpg)